 Burghauptmannschaft’s tasks were transferred to the Reich building authority Vienna Inner City I/II (Schmidt and Walbiner) as well as to the castle administration (Koppensteiner).
 These were subordinate departments of Department V ("Construction") of the Agriculture Office for the Defense Economic District XVII (under the direction of Förster.
 It was subject to the Reich governor (Baldur of Schirach (1940–1945)) of Vienna.
 (18)

-In the Second Republic, the office of Burghauptmannschaft was integrated in the Federal Ministry for Trade and Reconstruction, the predecessor of the Federal Ministry for Digital and Economic Affairs, and became a subordinate department of the Federal Building Authority (Bundeshochbauamt).
+In the Second Republic, the office of Burghauptmannschaft was integrated in the Federal Ministry for Trade and Reconstruction, the predecessor of the Federal Ministry of Labour and Economy, and became a subordinate department of the Federal Building Authority (Bundeshochbauamt).
 Hofrat Paul Neumann was appointed head of the re-established Burghauptmannschaft in Vienna.

 As a result of the reorganisation of the former Federal Building Construction Department in 2001, most tasks were outsourced or privatised.
 Burghauptmannschaft remained the only public entity to be assigned all properties and buildings owned by the Federal Republic of Austria which are deemed to constitute our cultural and historic heritage.
 This comprises, among others, the Imperial Palace Vienna as well as the museums of natural and art history (Naturhistorisches Museum, Kunsthistorisches Museum), the Federal Chancellery, the Government Building at Stubenring Road (former War Ministry) and several palaces in Vienna, not to mention the Imperial Palace Innsbruck and the former concentration camp Mauthausen.